nequ4tion/cpwntools/README.md

 To remove it from the system `./manage uninstall` can be used.

 # Working systems
-This library has been tested on Arch Linux and OpenBSD, but might work on other systems as well.
+This library has been tested on Arch Linux, Microsoft Windows 10 and OpenBSD, but might work on other systems as well.